How do I know how my online attendees feel?

 With all the more heavy Corona news these days, it is also important to keep looking on the brighter side of things.
 Of course, if the situation allows that.
 An online quiz can give a lighter tone and can boost team spirit.
 Have you considered the big Spring Quiz?
 A light alternative for Friday afternoon drinks!

-- Setup a quiz with mc questions about a specific [work] topic
+- Setup a quiz with multiple choice questions about a specific [work] topic

 - Let attendees participate [with their names known]